Complete Financial Questionnaire

 In short, Critical Illness Insurance doesn’t stop bad things from happening…it just makes them more manageable.

-It can be a bit sneaky in that the illnesses it covers are specific (hence why it’s called specified illness cover).
 For example, you might have a heart attack, but it might not be severe enough to get a payout.

-As for what is covered, it varies from insurer to insurer.
-Zurich Life, for example, pays out the full lump sum for 53 illnesses, and a partial payment of €15,000 to 29 milder but still life-changing diseases.
+Zurich Life, for example, makes a full payment for 53 illnesses and a partial payment of €15,000 for 29 milder but life-changing diseases (called partial payment illness – see below)

 And here are the illnesses they cover: